waseeemkhan/Testing/README.md

     <your_main_package_name>.application.Application().run()
 ```

-You can then add more modules, eithers as simple as a flat file like application.py or more complex with a full directory tree.
+You can then add more modules, either as simple as a flat file like application.py or more complex with a full directory tree.

 ## Distributing your project